 Linda Fisher is a No Bully Trainer.
 As a 43 year veteran in the field of education, including 31 years of classroom teaching and 12 years in educational administration, Linda has always been a strong advocate of creating classroom and school cultures where all children are valued and able to reach their full potential.
 Her work in staff development included mentoring and coaching math K-8, Cultural Proficiency training, best practices for teaching English Language Learners, Differentiated Instruction as well as instructional strategies for GATE students.
 Linda helped with the successful implementation of the No Bully System across her K-12 school district.

-Kathy Grey is No Bully Lead Trainer and Director of Training.
+Kathy Grey is No Bully Director of Training and Lead Trainer.
 She has been a community advocate in Marin County for more than fifteen years, working with educators, parents, and children from kindergarten through high school.
-She has served on many educational boards and committees, has been a dedicated member and leader of her local PTA, and continues to volunteer with schools and non-profits.
-She is passionate about our youth, believing firmly that we build a healthy, strong community by empowering the younger generation and ensuring that they are given every opportunity to succeed.
-Prior to her work in education, Kathy was an arbitrator working in conflict resolution, resolving internal grievances for a major US airline.
+She is a seasoned conference speaker bringing a unique perspective and passion about our youth, believing firmly that we build a healthy, strong community by empowering the younger generation and ensuring that they are given every opportunity to succeed.
+Kathy began her career as an educator with Head Start fueling her commitment for serving our youth and communities.
+Prior to her work in education, she was an arbitrator working in conflict resolution, resolving grievances for United Airlines.

 Michaela Hogan is Administrative Assistant at No Bully.
 She has a BA in Critical Race, Gender, and Sexuality Studies from Humboldt State University.
 She is interested in how larger systems of oppressions create interpersonal forms of bullying and harassment.
 She spends most of her weekends playing Ultimate Frisbee and exploring the outdoors.
 Michaela believes that the No Bully Solution, which is centered around empathy, is fundamental to ending bullying.